Popeye the Sailor (film series): Theatrical Popeye cartoons on television

-Home video
+Home media

-There were legal problems between King Features Syndicate and United Artists in the early 1980s regarding the availability of Popeye on home video.
+There were legal problems between King Features Syndicate and United Artists in the early 1980s regarding the availability of Popeye cartoons on home video.
 United Artists had television rights, but King Features disputed whether that included home video distribution.
 In 1983, MGM/UA Home Video attempted to release a collection of Popeye cartoons on Betamax and VHS tapes titled The Best of Popeye, Vol. 1, but the release was canceled after MGM/UA received a cease and desist letter from King Features Syndicate, which claimed that they only had the legal rights to release the collection on video.
-While King Features owned the rights, material, comics, and merchandizing to Popeye's character, King Features did not have ownership to the cartoons themselves.
+While King Features owned the rights, material, comics, and merchandizing to Popeye's character, it did not have ownership to the cartoons themselves.

 Throughout the years, there have been many VHS cassettes and DVDs featuring public domain Popeye cartoons, where the copyright had lapsed.
-While most of the Paramount Popeye catalog remained unavailable on VHS tape, a handful of shorts fell into the public domain and were found on numerous low-budget VHS tapes and DVDs.
-Most used a.a.p. prints from the 1950s, which were in very poor shape, thus resulting in very poor image quality.
-These cartoons were seven B&W 1930s and 1940s cartoons, 24 Famous Studios cartoons from the 1950s (many of which fell to the public domain after the MGM/UA merger), and all three Popeye color specials (although some copyrighted Popeye cartoons turned up on public domain VHS tapes and DVDs).
+While most of the Popeye cartoons remained unavailable on VHS tape, a handful of shorts fell into the public domain and were found on numerous low-budget VHS tapes and DVDs.
+Most used AAP prints from the 1950s, which were in very poor shape, thus resulting in very poor image quality.
+These cartoons were seven black-and-white 1930s and 1940s cartoons, 24 Famous Studios cartoons from the 1950s (many of which fell to the public domain after the MGM/UA merger), and all three Popeye color specials (although some copyrighted Popeye cartoons turned up on public domain VHS tapes and DVDs).

-In 1997 (by which time the Popeye cartoons had come under ownership of Turner), home video rights to the MGM film library were reassigned from MGM/UA Home Video to Warner Home Video.
-It was reported in 2002 that WB/Turner and King Features parent Hearst Corporation were working on a deal to release Popeye's cartoons on home video.
+In 1997 (by which time the Popeye cartoons had come under ownership of Turner Entertainment Co.), home video rights to the pre-May 1986 MGM film library were reassigned from MGM/UA Home Video to Warner Home Video.
+It was reported in 2002 that Warner Bros. and King Features parent Hearst Corporation were working on a deal to release the Popeye cartoons on home video.
 Over 1,000 people signed an online petition asking WB and King Features to release the theatrical Popeye cartoons on DVDs.